Updated on 11 June 2025. Built it in v5.0 and includes performative enhancements. See notes below. Enjoy!

 Recommended usage:

-Adjust the Mod level and activate one, or more of the modes (Phase Lock, Timbre Mod, AM Mod, or FM Mod).
+Adjust the Mod level and activate one, or more of the modes (Phse (Phase Mod), Timbre Mod, AM Mod, or FM Mod).
 Try the Mod Freq to adjust the modulation rate.
-With the Lo/Hi button disengaged the frequency range runs between 0.275 Hz and 32 Hz, when engaged the range is 27.5 Hz and 7.5 kHz.
+With the Lo/Hi button disengaged the frequency range runs between 0.275 Hz and 64 Hz, when engaged the range is 27.5 Hz and 7.5 kHz.
+The Mod Fine control can be used to add or subtract fine adjustments that go slightly above 64 Hz.

 Sweep through the different Mod Wave options and with the Blend button engaged the waveforms will morph from ramp to square and then triangle.
 With Blend disengaged the waves will change abruptly.